 Pentecostal and Baptist Marriage: Church Standing

-Similarly, though the term “Baptist” is conventionally used to describe a certain Protestant denomination, it’s more accurate to refer to the “Baptist tradition,” which includes dozens of denominations.
-Two of the largest Baptist denominations in the world are the Southern Baptist Convention and the National Baptist Convention.
+Similarly, though the term “Baptist” is conventionally used to describe a specific Protestant denomination, it’s more accurate to refer to the “Baptist tradition,” which includes dozens of denominations.
+For example, two of the largest Baptist denominations in the world are the Southern Baptist Convention and the National Baptist Convention.

-How does marriage between a Pentecostal and Baptist affect their status at each of their churches?
-Members of an Assemblies of God church or a Southern Baptist church, for example, won’t lose their membership or “good standing” because they married a Christian outside of their tradition.
+How does marriage between a Pentecostal and Baptist affect their status at each church?
+Members of an Assemblies of God church or a Southern Baptist church won’t lose their membership or “good standing” because they married a Christian outside their tradition.

-It’s possible that a small denomination or church claiming Pentecostal or Baptist affiliation may have a different practice, but it would be rare, unorthodox, and out of step with the tradition as a whole.
+It’s possible that a small denomination or church claiming Pentecostal or Baptist affiliation may have a different practice.
+Still, it would be rare, unorthodox, and out of step with the tradition as a whole.

 How could a person lose their membership even if they are in good standing?
-In addition to doctrinal issues (more below), there are practical matters to consider as well.
-For example, it’s unusual for a couple to be fully committed to two different churches, regardless of their denominational or theological tradition.
+In addition to doctrinal issues (more below), there are practical matters to consider.
+For example, it’s unusual for a couple to commit to different churches, regardless of their denominational or theological tradition.

-Though a Pentecostal or Baptist wouldn’t have their membership taken from them, it’s likely that one spouse will need to relinquish their commitment to their church in order to be fully invested in their spouse’s church.
+Though a Pentecostal or Baptist wouldn’t have their membership taken from them, one spouse will likely need to relinquish their commitment to their church to be fully invested in their spouse’s church.
 (Also see What Is An Ex-Pentecostal?)

 Pentecostalism and the Baptist Tradition: Differences to Consider

 Doctrinally, Pentecostalism and the Baptist tradition are more compatible than many other combinations.
 For example, both traditions are Protestant.
-Most of the time, for two people committed to their church, marriage between a Protestant and Catholic can present greater challenges.
+But, most of the time, for two people committed to their church, marriage between a Protestant and a Catholic can present more significant challenges.

 The secondary and distinguishing features of the Baptist tradition include the conviction to baptize adults (not children), which is often referred to as “Believer’s Baptism,” the autonomy of the local church, and the separation between church and state.
 (The Pentecostal tradition also embraces these convictions.)

-As long as a person affirms these doctrines, they can hold different positions on a variety of other theological issues and still be Baptist.
-This makes the Baptist tradition one of the most theologically diverse traditions in the history of Christianity.
+As long as a person affirms these doctrines, they can hold different positions on various other theological issues and still be Baptist.
+This fact makes the Baptist tradition one of the most theologically diverse traditions in the history of Christianity.
 (Also see Are Pentecostals Allowed to Dance?)

 Can a person be Calvinist or Arminian and still be Baptist?
 Yes.
 As long as the person affirms the core doctrines of the Christian faith and supports the Baptist tradition’s unique convictions, they can believe in predestination, limited atonement, and eternal security (i.e., Calvinists) — or not (i.e., Arminians).
-It’s important to note that one of the core theological commitments of the Pentecostal tradition is Arminianism.
+It’s important to note that Arminianism is one of the core theological commitments of the Pentecostal tradition.

 While the Baptist tradition welcomes people with various theological positions, it’s important to note that individual Baptist denominations or churches may not.
 (Also see the full article What Is a Pentecostal Church?)

-Because Baptist denominations and churches are independent, some have chosen to include Calvinist or Arminian theology, and continuations and cessationist theology (more below), in their doctrinal statements, which people must affirm in order to become members of the church.
+Because Baptist denominations and churches are independent, some have included Calvinist or Arminian theology and continuationist and cessationist theology (more below) in their doctrinal statements, which people must affirm to become church members.

-Because there is significant diversity among Baptist churches, it’s wise to consult the website or pastor of a church to discover what their particular convictions are.
+Because there is significant diversity among Baptist churches, it’s wise to consult a church’s website or pastor to discover their particular convictions.

 Pentecostals and Baptists have more in common than not.
 They are each Protestant tradition and affirm the same core doctrines of the Christian faith.
 The traditions are also in agreement on secondary doctrines like Believer’s Baptism.

-In general, the biggest differences between the traditions are related to spiritual gifts, baptism of the Holy Spirit, speaking in tongues, and miraculous gifts.
+Generally, the biggest differences between the traditions are spiritual gifts, baptism of the Holy Spirit, speaking in tongues, and miraculous gifts.